Last Updated on December 8, 2023 by Sharon Advik

-Unusually for a DSLR, it is tiny enough to fit in a more oversized purse without displacing too many other items.
+Unusually, a DSLR is tiny enough to fit in a more oversized purse without displacing too many other items.
 Still, it is best carried over the shoulder or in a dedicated camera bag.

-The command dial works almost instantly, and when combined with the Fn button, it gives you an excellent level of control.
+The command dial works almost instantly, and when combined with the Fn button, it gives you excellent control.

 Despite its usefulness, the quick ‘info’ menu is relatively tricky because it can only be accessed by pressing directional buttons rather than the command wheel.